urbantechgirl/hashnode/cl3ei453j01rur1nv9z4jcfh1.md

 ```
 contract ZQToken is ERC20
 ```
-This specifies a new contract, named LW3Token, in our Solidity file.
+This specifies a new contract, named ZQToken, in our Solidity file.
 Also, it says that this contract is an instance of ERC20.
 ERC20 in this case refers to the standard contract we imported from OpenZeppelin.
 ```
 {
     constructor(string memory _name, string memory _symbol) ERC20(_name, _symbol) {